-PTA 2064 Clinical Practice III is a 6 week supervised clinical experience in which students work on and develop all skills in order to attain entry-level competency as a physical therapist assistant.
-Studies will build upon previous didactic work and clinical practice to allow them to work with more complex patients and maintain 100% of a full-time physical therapist assistant's patient care workload in a cost effective manner with direction and supervision from the physical therapist.
-(0-15-4) 6weeks 40 hours
+PTA 2064 Clinical Practice III is a 6-week supervised clinical experience in which students work on and develop all skills in order to attain entry-level competency as a physical therapist assistant.
+Studies will build upon previous didactic work and clinical practice to allow them to work with more complex patients and maintain 100% of a full-time physical therapist assistant's patient care workload in a cost-effective manner with direction and supervision from the physical therapist.
+(0-15-4) 6weeks 40 hours healthy and maladaptive adjustment styles and how adjustment problems

 PTA 2071 PTA Capstone is a comprehensive review of concepts required for licensure examination and entry-level work as a physical therapist assistant.
-Performance in didactic coursework and in clinical education will be utilized to determine knowledge deficits, and develop study plans.
+Performance in didactic coursework and in clinical education will be utilized to determine knowledge deficits and develop study plans.
 A PTA Exam Study Guide will be utilized to prepare students for success on the NPTAE.